department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/learning-center-mvp-findings-summary.md

 **Implications**

 - Veterans do not differentiate between the two areas of the site.
 What matters most is getting their question answered.
 - This study suggests that as long as we make it easy for Veterans to find what they're looking for, it won't matter if it lives in the learning center or benefit hub.
-However, because the tasks were so specific, this should be re-evaluated when we have a live product on staging, or with a significantly more robust prototype that can more closely mirror a person's natural behavior when looking for information.
+However, because the tasks were so specific, this should be re-evaluated when we have a live product or more robust prototype that can more closely mirror a person's natural behavior when looking for information.

-### Only half of the people thought the audience and topic tags were clickable.
+### 3 of 8 participants expected the audience and topic tags to be clickable.

-Once people realized the tags were clickable, they stated the format of the results were what they expected.
-Some participants expected the tags to behave has a layer on top of whatever content they were already looking it (and didn't realize the Vietnam War Veterans page was about more than Agent Orange)
+Most people didn't comment on the audience and topics tags on the search results or article pages until they were prompted.
+Once they realized the tags were clickable, the results generally aligned with what they expected would happen.

 > It doesn't look like it's clickable.
 It just looks like this is the audience.

+> "Are those viable links?
+What are you trying to get across with that?
+How are you trying to guide us?"

+2 participants expected the tags to behave as a layer on top of the Agent Orange content they were viewing.

+**Implications**

+- We should revisit the design of the tags to ensure they communicate interactivity.
+- Layering tags to refine results may be useful to Veterans; we should explore this with both design and research for future iterations of the Learning Center.

 ### Template labels were helpful for most people when reviewing a list of articles, but there was ambiguity about what some labels meant.